A PTSD grounding kit is a toolbox of physically tangible resources that can help someone who is experiencing a trauma response.

 Yoga (or any form of gentle and mindful movement) helps to connect the mind and body in a subtle yet powerful way that can help us ground ourselves after being triggered.

-Whether it is breath-work to reset your breathing pattern, a corpse pose to allow your body to rest and gently ground into the earth, or a simple sequence of vinyasa yoga poses that combine gentle stretches to place your breath and focus in a patterned flow.
+Whether it is breath-work to reset your breathing pattern, a corpse pose to allow your body to rest and gently ground into the earth, or a simple sequence of vinyasa yoga poses, yoga can used gentle stretches to connect breath and body to feel more grounded.

 Expressive art supplies